 Mistake 1: The wrong choice of freelancing niche

-You will be reading so much about writing custom proposals from every successful blog about freelancing and yet when you follow the guidelines for writing those custom proposals but see no response.
+The most common Upwork proposal mistake I see is the wrong choice of niche where they want to freelance.
+You will be reading so much about writing custom proposals from every successful blog about freelancing.
+Yet when you follow the guidelines for writing those custom proposals but see no response.

-Every such blogger saying the same thing cannot be wrong but something is wrong somewhere.
+Every blogger saying the same thing can’t be wrong, but something is wrong somewhere.

 The issue is the niche.

-There are jobs where you will have very little to write a proposal and the biggest example of such a wrong niche is data entry niche.
+There are jobs where you will have very little to write a proposal.
+The most significant example of such a wrong niche is the data entry niche.

-Do you want to be in those league of freelancers where you have no unique selling propositions or USP and it is a mere choice of luck to win a project?
+Do you want to be in those leagues of freelancers where you have no unique selling propositions or USP, and it is a poor choice of luck to win a project?

 Are you targeting one such niche?